 In the late 1950s, a number of visionary Christian people began to dream of providing a service in Christ’s name for people who struggle with serious mental illness and psychiatric issues.

 Shalem was originally incorporated as the Salem Christian Sanatorium Inc., and in the mid-1960s it received Ontario provincial cabinet approval, with funding, for a 30-bed psychiatric hospital.
 Many people gave sacrificially towards this end.
-The original plan did not materialize, but the dream of serving those in serious emotional and psychiatric distress did not fade.
-Beginning in the 1970s, Salem opened up numerous Christian counselling clinics across Ontario.
-In the mid-1980s, these clinics were shut down, with the exception of the Hamilton clinic.
+The original plan did not materialize, but the dream of serving people in emotional and psychiatric distress did not die.
+Beginning in the 1970s, after legally changing its name to “Salem Christian Mental Health Association”, Salem opened up numerous Christian counselling clinics across Ontario.
+In the mid-1980s, these clinics were shut down, with the exception of the clinic in Hamilton.
 The organization then supported numerous creative, community-driven, faith-based approaches to mental health through technical assistance and small seed grants.
 Salem also opened a clinic in the Durham region.

 Shalem: What’s in a Name?

-At the Membership Meeting on February 19, 2009, the members unanimously adopted the resolution to change the legal name of the organization to Shalem Mental Health Network.
+At its Membership Meeting on February 19, 2009, the members unanimously adopted the resolution to change the legal name of the organization to Shalem Mental Health Network.
 A Supplementary Letters Patent reflecting the new name was approved on February 24, 2009 by Ontario’s Ministry of Government Services.